Herd behavior: Sheeple

-Sheeple (/ˈʃiːpəl/; a portmanteau of "sheep" and "people", also spelt sheople) is a derogatory term that highlights the passive herd behavior of people easily controlled by a governing power or market fads by connecting them to sheep, a herd animal that is "easily" led about.
+Sheeple (/ˈʃiːpəl/; a portmanteau of "sheep" and "people", also spelt sheople) is a derogatory term that highlights the passive herd behavior of people easily controlled by a governing power or market fads by comparing them to sheep, a herd animal that is "easily" led about.
 The term is used to describe those who voluntarily acquiesce to a suggestion without any significant critical analysis or research, in large part due to the majority of a population having a similar mindset.
 Word Spy defines it as "people who are meek, easily persuaded, and tend to follow the crowd (sheep + people)".
 Merriam-Webster defines the term as "people who are docile, compliant, or easily influenced: people likened to sheep".
 The word is pluralia tantum, which means it does not have a singular form.

-While its origins are unclear, the word was used by W. R. Anderson in his column Round About Radio, published in London 1945, where he wrote:
+The word was used in 1945, by W. R. Anderson in his column Round About Radio, where he wrote:

 The simple truth is that you can get away with anything, in government.
 That covers almost all the evils of the time.
 Once in, nobody, apparently, can turn you out.
 The People, as ever (I spell it "Sheeple"), will stand anything.

-Another early use was from Ernest Rogers, whose 1949 book The Old Hokum Bucket contained a chapter entitled "We the Sheeple".
+Another instance of early use was by Ernest Rogers, whose 1949 book The Old Hokum Bucket contained a chapter entitled "We the Sheeple".
 The Wall Street Journal first reported the label in print in 1984; the reporter heard the word used by the proprietor of the American Opinion bookstore.
 In this usage, taxpayers were derided for their blind conformity as opposed to those who thought independently.
-The term was first popularized in the late 1980s and early 1990s by conspiracy theorist and broadcaster Bill Cooper on his radio program The Hour of the Time which was broadcast internationally via shortwave radio stations.
-The program gained a small, yet dedicated following, inspiring many individuals who would later broadcast their own radio programs critical of the United States government.
-This then led to its regular use on the radio program Coast to Coast AM by Art Bell throughout the 1990s and early 2000s.
-These combined factors significantly increased the popularity of the word and led to its widespread use.
+The term was first popularized in the late 1980s and early 1990s by conspiracy theorist and broadcaster Bill Cooper on his radio program The Hour of the Time.

-The term can also be used for those who seem inordinately tolerant, or welcoming, of widespread policies.
-In a column entitled "A Nation of Sheeple", columnist Walter E. Williams writes, "Americans sheepishly accepted all sorts of Transportation Security Administration nonsense.
-In the name of security, we've allowed fingernail clippers, eyeglass screwdrivers, and toy soldiers to be taken from us prior to boarding a plane."